Trump's World Pulses With Promising News

 To Iranian President Rouhani: NEVER, EVER THREATEN THE UNITED STATES AGAIN OR YOU WILL SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE.
 WE ARE NO LONGER A COUNTRY THAT WILL STAND FOR YOUR DEMENTED WORDS OF VIOLENCE & DEATH.
 BE CAUTIOUS!— Donald J. Trump (@realDonaldTrump) July 23, 2018

-In any event, any of these confrontations looks preferable as a subject for presidential attention compared to the persistent threat posed by federal investigations into his 2016 campaign, his administration and his own affairs.
+In any event, any of these confrontations looks preferable as a subject for presidential attention compared with the persistent threat posed by federal investigations into his 2016 campaign, his administration and his own affairs.

 On this front, the promises that make news are coming not from Trump himself but from the investigators.